 3. Practice, Practice, Practice

-Here are some photo tips for you: Shoot pictures every single day.
+Here are some photography tips for you: Shoot pictures every single day.
 That is the only way you will get better at what you do.
 Start a 365DayProject.

-Use Pinterest to create boards and curate your best shots that follow a particular style.
+Use Pinterest to create some creative boards for inspiration and curate your best shots that follow a particular style.
 Don't be afraid to experiment.
 You will learn a lot in the process.